 How Do I Break Up With My Boyfriend?

-If you decide that you're ready to break up with your boyfriend, you need to take some time beforehand to start coming up with a plan that will make it easy for both you and your boyfriend.
-For example, some questions you should ask yourself are, when and where will you do it?
-What is it that you want to say?
-What must be said?
-It's essential to plan before the event so that you will be able to break up with him efficiently and reduce the risk that you can be convinced to stay in the relationship.
+If you decide that you're ready to break up with your boyfriend, you may need to take some time beforehand to develop a plan.
+For example, you may want to decide on practical details like when and where the breakup will occur.
+Consider what you will say to him and how you will react if he begs you to stay.
+This forethought may be essential to solidify the breakup and reduce the risk that you might be convinced to stay in the relationship.

 Once We Break Up, How Do I Move On?

 To enter a relationship, we must have feelings for the other person, and these feelings and connections can be hard to reverse once we have formed them.
 When you break up with your boyfriend, you will most likely feel those connections tugging on your heartstrings.
 Still, there are some ways that you can move on from the relationship and start your life anew.